 Proving hope, healing and justice for abused children.

-The Will County Children's Advocacy Center coordinates the investigation and prosecution of severe cases of child abuse in Will County, Illinois.
-Last year, we served more than 430 children (and their non-offending family members) who were sexually abused, severely physically abused, or who had witnessed a violent crime.
+Last year, the Will County Children's Advocacy Center provided hope, healing and justice for more than 700 children (and their non-offending family members) who who endured physical and sexual abuse, sexual exploitation, child pornography, neglect, and exposure to violence.
 Our average client is a 10-11 year-old girl, sexually abused by someone she knows and trusts.

 After a child is referred to the Will County CAC by law enforcement or CPS, a forensic interviewer listens to the child’s story and asks non-leading, developmentally-appropriate questions as the child talks about the trauma he/she has experienced.
 Law enforcement, prosecution, DCFS, and mental health professionals observe the interview from a separate room.
 This reduces trauma for the child and provides a stronger foundation if the case goes to court.